Memory without a brain:

 Robust increase in supply by vessel dilation in globally coupled microvasculature.

-Felix Meigel, Peter Cha, Michael P. Brenner & Karen Alim,
+Felix Meigel, Peter Cha, Michael P. Brenner, and Karen Alim,

 Flow rate of transport network controls uniform metabolite supply to tissue.